Advanced Seminar Series

 Parenting Children with Disabilities

-Family Status (GLBTQ, family leave, caring for children and/or elderly parents)
+Family Status (LGBTQ, family leave, caring for children and/or elderly parents)

 Privacy Legislation and its Application to Private / Public Sector Employees